 You don’t have to be a professional handicapper to place a bet in the Pegasus World Cup.
 Reading a race program to find out each animal’s form, their work out times or what sort of race conditions they prefer is one way of doing it but remember to check in here for more info on each horse as we near post time in January.

 Assuming you’re not a pro handicapper but you do want to have a chance of winning some cash, remember not to get too excited by contenders paying out huge prices.
-The first two favorites have won this race although they were bona fide superstars, so perhaps an outsider can do it this time.
+The first two favorites won this race although they were bona fide superstars while this year's champion was not unpopular either having been second-favorite among bettors.

 Named for Pegasus, the mythical winged divine white stallion, the race was introduced with a purse of $12 million which immediately meant it usurped the Dubai World Cup as the richest horse race on the planet.